pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

     CodeBlock(update_scores)

-By default, code blocks will be executed in the process of the participant navigating to the next web page.
+By default, code blocks will be executed as part of serving the participant's HTTP request.
 If the function takes a long time to execute, we recommend instead using an ``AsyncCodeBlock``;
 the function will then be executed in a separate process, and the participant will be shown a waiting page until the function has finished executing.